Extra Crunch roundup: UiPath’s IPO filing, predicting revenue, how to pivot properly, much more – TechCrunch

 But it takes more: Boasting a strong community around an emerging open-source product essentially serves as an “introduction letter” to venture capitalists.
 It highlights the founders’ ability to successfully execute their vision, as well as the mission to bring their product to a commercial reality.

-Additionally, the iterative nature of open-source projects leads to fostering a sense of teamwork between the founders, their team, and investors and stakeholders.
+Additionally, the iterative nature of open-source projects leads to fostering a sense of teamwork between the founders, their team and investors and stakeholders.

 Founder and investor Melissa Bradley outlines how to nail your virtual pitch meeting

-Melissa Bradley is the co-founder of a startup called Ureeka, an investor at 1863 Ventures, and a professor at Georgetown’s business school.
+Melissa Bradley is the co-founder of a startup called Ureeka, an investor at 1863 Ventures and a professor at Georgetown’s business school.
 So it’s not an understatement to say that she understands the fundraising process from every angle.

 She both invested and fundraised for her own startup during this last year, where the landscape has shifted drastically.
 At TechCrunch Early Stage, she led a session on how to nail your virtual pitch meeting.

-Bradley covered how to allocate your time during the meeting, how to prepare, how to close out the meetings with a clear list of action items, and what to avoid.
+Bradley covered how to allocate your time during the meeting, how to prepare, how to close out the meetings with a clear list of action items and what to avoid.

 Scale CEO Alex Wang and Accel’s Dan Levine explain why sometimes unconventional VC deals are best

-Scale CEO and co-founder Alex Wang credits their success since founding — which includes raising over $277 million and achieving breakeven status in terms of revenue — to early support from investors, including Accel’s Dan Levine.
+Scale CEO and co-founder Alex Wang credits its success since founding — which includes raising over $277 million and achieving breakeven status in terms of revenue — to early support from investors, including Accel’s Dan Levine.

 Accel haș participated in four of Scale’s financing rounds, and Levine wrote one of the company’s very first checks.
 So on this past week’s episode of Extra Crunch Live, we spoke with Levine and Wang about how that first deal came together, and what their working relationship has been like in the years since.